Macros

 [unless false [println "runs!"]]

-When the compiler sees [unless false [println "runs!"]], it does not try to call a function.
-Instead, it hands the raw syntax to your macro, which rewrites it into [if [not false] [println "runs!"]].
-By the time the code actually runs, the macro is gone and only the expanded code remains.
+When the compiler sees [unless false [println "runs!"]], it does not call a function.
+It hands the raw syntax to your macro, which rewrites it into [if [not false] [println "runs!"]].
+By the time the program runs, the macro has vanished and only the expansion remains.

 Quasiquoting